morse-simulator/morse/doc/morse/user/sensors/camera.rst

 Related components
 ------------------

-A stereo bench is composed of two regular cameras (as described in this page) parented to a [[pantilt | pan-tilt unit]].
+A stereo bench is composed of two regular cameras (as described in this page) parented to a :doc:`pan-tilt unit <pantilt>`.